Tavistock and Portman

 3. Who can view my personal information?

 3.1.
 The personal information you provide to the library is used for internal purposes.
-It can only be viewed by library staff, by the library management system (KOHA), technical support staff, by the Overt technical support staff who run the Shibboleth authentication system for electronic resources and RICOH who supply our online printing service.
+It can only be viewed by library staff, by the library management system (KOHA), technical support staff, by the Overt technical support staff who run the Shibboleth authentication system for electronic resources and Canon and EFI who supply our online printing service.

 3.2.
 If you are a student at the Trust your personal data in the student database MYTAP will also be seen by Trust employees in the Dept of Education & Training including Trust’s the Technology Enhanced Learning staff who run Moodle, the virtual learning environment.